 While I still stayed productive last year, I just wasn’t my usual creative and happy self.
 So last night, to mark the end of the bad times, I had a bonfire to end the old ways.
 We laughed about the good times, set off fireworks, burned a bonfire and sang songs.
 I woke up feeling empowered and ready for my new start!

 It was just the most perfect night, and it felt so good to finally take the night off and really let my hair down.
 It was much needed!
 Never underestimate the power of taking some time off!

 So you’ll know by now if you follow my blog that I love my vintage styles.
 To read how I style my vintage looks click here.
 I love pairing embroidered shirts with flared sleeve and 60s style eyeliner but with my hair still smelling like a bonfire I decided to try some new hair products.

 As a bleach blonde I’ve got a lot of hair damage and the heat from the bonfire probably hasn’t helped.
 I’m always looking for products to both protect, repair and strengthen my hair.

-I also use a lot of toner for brassiness and purple shampoos so I wanted to review some products from Bleach London because I haven’t reviewed any beauty stuff in ages.
+I also use a toner for brassiness and purple shampoos, so I wanted to review some products from Bleach London because I haven’t reviewed any beauty stuff in ages.
 Now that I’m back I thought it would be a good place to start.
 Bleach London is always my go to brand when I bleach my hair.
 I have really dark hair naturally so their bleach formula works really well for me.
 I thought I would try some of their other products for a change.
 I got this silver shampoo which I was really excited about.
 It’s great to top up your toner a couple of weeks after you’ve dyed it!

 Someday you will find me